14 Actionable Tactics for Inbound Sales [2021 Update]

 On the other end of the scale, what about a company with thousands of employees and hundreds of salespeople?

 Now we try not to just contact the one original lead, but instead, we try to expand into that organization and talk with other sources in the same company.
 With companies of that size, there are going to be multiple divisions and teams, meaning more prospective leads who are going to want a look at Reply.

 We want to make sure we talk to them and give them the attention and the information they need.

 When inbound leads come in, not all of them are going to convert.
 In fact, for most companies, 90%-95% of inbound leads won’t convert, and you need to be prepared for that.
 You need to take those users who haven’t converted and re-nurture.
 If you want to increase your chances of converting them, you can’t let them go stale.
 You can’t just send one email and, if they don’t get back, assume that’s the end of the conversation.

 I talk to a lot of companies and ask them about their process and what they’re doing for their inbound prospects, how they’re nurturing them.
 And for most of them, that’s where they stop.
 They send those 2-3 emails and if they don’t get a response, that’s it.
 No re-nurturing, just game over.

 We typically send 4-5 emails, but we’ll also try to reach out in more ways.
 Our marketing team will get involved.
 They take a look at this lead and ask why aren’t they interested in buying.
 They send them relevant content to nurture them.
+This could be in the form of infographics, links to something interesting, or even compressed PDFs of white papers and resources.
 They surround them in social channels.
 They place ads.